BlinkDL/RWKV-LM/README.md

 The shifted channels can focus on (2), so we have good propagation of info.
 It's like some kind of residual connection, or a small RNN inside the transformer.

 You can use token-shift in usual QKV self-attention too.
 I looked at the weights, and found V really likes the shifted channels, less so for Q. Makes sense if you think about it.
+I also found you may want to use less mixing in higher layers.

 p.s.
 There is a MHA_pro model in this repo with strong performance.
 Give it a try :)